jsbisht/aws-developer-associate/vpc.md

 - One DHCP Option Set applies to VPC at one time
 - This configuration is then passed on to the subnets

-For every subnet you can define IP allocation option
+For every subnet we can define IP allocation option

 - Auto assign public IPv4 IP in addition to private IP
 - Auto assing IPv6 IP

-You can use https://www.site24x7.com/tools/ipv4-subnetcalculator.html for subnet range calculations.
+We can use https://www.site24x7.com/tools/ipv4-subnetcalculator.html for subnet range calculations.

-- Using the AWS console, you can create all the subnets within a single AZ together
+- Using the AWS console, we can create all the subnets within a single AZ together
-- And you can also create the all the subnets for other AZ's as well
+- And we can also create the all the subnets for other AZ's as well

 Post subnet creation we will have the following